 Proton therapy may be used to treat many types of tumors, including those in the brain, skull base and spine.

-These new drugs target the specific gene changes that cause cancer.
+Targeted therapy drugs pinpoint the specific gene changes that cause cancer.
 MD Anderson is at the forefront of discovering these agents.
 Many of our brain tumor clinical trials determine the best drug for each patient based on analysis of the molecular profiles of patients' tumors.

 Medications to decrease symptoms